printbart/jytteri/README.md

 To get the backend running locally:

 - Clone this repo
-- navigate to /backend directory
+- navigate to `/backend` directory
 - Create your own local flask env
 - `python server.py` to run the flask server

+Database:
+- clone this repo
+- navigate to `/database` directory
+- Create all the tables that is inside `createdb.sql`

 NOTE: This application will not run locally unless:
 1. You will need to set up a local MySQL DB and connect it to the `./backend/app.js`.